WEEK IN PERSPECTIVE: Week ending March 20, 2026

 Treasury Yields March Higher

 The bond market reflected this shift in tone.
-Treasury yields climbed steadily throughout the week, extending a multi‑week selloff tied to inflation concerns and higher energy prices.
+Treasury yields climbed steadily throughout the week.
+This extended a multi-week selloff tied to inflation concerns and higher energy prices.
 By Friday:

 2-year yield: up 16 bps to 3.89%